orottier/local-office-server/readme.md

 ## Run in production

 This repo comes with a `.travis.yml` file to set up continuous integration.
-Pushing work to master will deploy code to the office raspberry py:
+Pushing work to master will deploy code to the office raspberry pi:
 - Travis will clone the repo, install dependecies and run tests
-- on success, `deploy.sh` will run
+- on success, `deploy.sh` will
     - package the files needed for running the app
     - copy it to the server
 - then `install_release.sh` will be run on the office server
     - move the app files to the right place
     - make sure it's runnable by setting env and database
     - run migrations
-    - reload apache
+    - reload apache and supervisor

 The deploy process depends on an encrypted travis file: `secrets.tar`, containing
  - a private key to log in to the server (`ssh_deploy_key`, make sure you add the pubkey to the `authorized_keys` on the server)